 What Sand Do You Put Under Artificial Grass

-How Much Sharp Sand for Artificial Grass
+How Much Silica Sand for Artificial Grass

 Before constructing the base, the sub base is built using crushed limestone which offers a solid ground for the base.

-After forming the sub base, it’s time to add the second layer and where the sub-base comes into light.
+After forming the sub-base, it’s time to add the second layer and where the sub-base comes into light.
 Unlike the finer soft sand, sharp sand comes with a larger grain texture.
 Using this sand is a regular practice among synthetic turf installers.

-Usually, you can use 10/15mm thick sharp sand to have proper base support for the work.
+Usually, you can use 10/15mm thick silica sand to have proper base support for the work.
 Following the above-mentioned measurements are crucial for successful base construction.
 If adequate resources are supplied then you’d get satisfying long-term support from the turf.

 On the other hand, if you’re not following the expert guidance, chances are that the base may fail.

 What kind of sand do you use for artificial grass?

 Silica sand would be the best option as it has weed growth reduction capabilities.
 Even, silica sand is cleaner than sharp or building sand which makes them ideal for use against weeds.
 You can also use silica sand infill for your turf.

 What should you put down before laying artificial grass?